kali-linex/linex/Documentation/virt/kvm/api.rst

  - for RISC-V, data[0] is set to the value of the second argument of the ``sbi_system_reset`` call.

-Previous versions of Linux defined a `flags` member in this struct.
+Previous versions of Linex defined a `flags` member in this struct.
 The field is now aliased to `data[0]`.
 Userspace can assume that it is only written if ndata is greater than 0.